Dr Argyro Kantara

 - Kantara A. (under review) Naturalising populism as a collaborative interactional practice in broadcast media.
 In Y. Porsché, R. Scholz and J. Singh, Institutional matters.
 Postdisciplinary analysis of political concerns.
 Palgrave Macmillan

-- Kantara A. (forthcoming) Populism as mainstream politicians’ political style during the 2012 Greek election campaign.
+- Kantara A. (2020) Populism as mainstream politicians’ political style during the 2012 Greek election campaign.
 In M. Kranert (ed) The return of populists and the people-Discursive Approaches to populism across disciplines.
 Palgrave Macmillan

 - Kantara, A. (2018) Hybridity and Antagonism in election campaign interviews.
 In M. Kranert, and G. Horan (eds) Doing Politics: Discursivity, performativity and mediation in political discourse, Amsterdam: John Benjamins, pp.259-280